Fabic Blog Speech Pathology Children

 Speech pathologists can assist in the diagnosis, treatment and management of various voice disorders.
 The most common seen in children, is when children’s voices take on a strained or hoarse quality, due to damage from misuse.

-Speech pathologist Kathryn Maroney offers speech pathology services at Fabic.
+Our speech pathologist Kathryn offers speech pathology services at Fabic.
 Kathryn works primarily with children and has a particular interest in autism.

 Please contact Fabic for more information or to make an appointment